Roles and responsibilities during emergencies

 In the event of property or critical infrastructure damage in a community, ISC works with the chief and council to assess the situation, determine the most effective way to repair damage and ensure ongoing program and service delivery to the community.
 ISC remains in contact with the First Nation until the situation has been thoroughly assessed.

-First Nation community members' responsibilities
+First Nations community members' responsibilities

 Community members should make every effort to protect their health, safety and personal property during emergencies.
 Public Safety Canada's Get Prepared website for emergency preparedness suggests being ready to take care of yourself and your family for at least 72 hours during an emergency if you are able to remain in your home.
 Even when evacuations are expected, First Nation community members should be prepared to take care of their immediate needs for 72 hours in case of delays or unforeseen circumstances.

-First Nation communities' responsibilities
+First Nations communities' responsibilities

 Effective emergency management starts at the local level.
 ISC strongly encourages First Nation communities to develop and implement emergency management plans.
 Project funding is available for First Nations to develop their own emergency management plans and other preparedness and non-structural mitigation initiatives and can apply through EMAP.